isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 2018
 ++++

-- October_: Jupyter notebooks & DataProc clusters ... in the cloud.
+- October_: Jupyter notebooks & Dataproc clusters ... in the cloud.

 - September_: R scripts in the cloud.